rowcased/rowcased.github.io/codewars.md

 <h2 id="solver"><br>1.
 Problem Solver</h2>

-Inexperienced at first, I quickly learned how to learn; by studying other coders' solutions, reading the comments, and using tutorials.
+I started on the site with no experience, but quickly learned how to learn; by studying other coders' solutions, reading the comments, and using tutorials.
 I found that solving kata in multiple languages offered invaluable insights to coding, plus how to use documentation to more rapidly learn a new language.

 * 2kyu ~ rank (began as 8kyu)
 * 138 ~ leaderboard position